Optimal sampling for least-squares approximation: Conclusions and outlook

 \section{Conclusions and outlook}

-In this article, we have surveyed recent advances in optimal sampling for least-squares approximation, focusing on the key role that the Christoffel function plays in both understanding the sample complexity in general, and in constructing near-optimal sampling strategies.
+In this article, we have surveyed recent advances in optimal random sampling, termed Christoffel sampling, which arises from establishing the key role that the Christoffel function plays in the sample complexity of least-squares approximation with random samples.
 We have also seen in \S \ref{s:general-framework} how these ideas naturally extend to more general types of measurements and play a key role in the sample complexity even for nonlinear spaces.
 We now offer some concluding thoughts.

 First, although the picture for pointwise sampling in linear spaces is increasingly mature, there remain various open questions.
 While optimal (i.e., $\ord{n}$) sampling strategies that are practical (i.e., implementable in polynomial time) are now known (recall \S \ref{s:further}), future investigations are needed on their practical efficacy, especially in the interpolation regime.
 There are also open questions about uniform recovery, which are especially relevant to sampling numbers and questions in information-based complexity.
 Finally, the question of optimal sampling with hierarchical or adaptive schemes has not yet been addressed.